NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-onprem.md

 # RAPIDS User Tools on OnPrem platform

 This is a guide for the RAPIDS tools for Apache Spark clusters that are provisioned manually (a.k.a onPrem).
-At the end of this guide, the user will be able to run the RAPIDS tools to analyze the clusters and the applications running OnPrem.
+At the end of this guide, the user will be able to run the RAPIDS tools to analyze the clusters and the applications running on-premises.
+Additionally, user can see cost savings and speedup recommendations for a comparable cluster on different cloud platforms by providing target_platform.
+Currently "`dataproc`" platform is supported.
+If the target_platform is not specified, then the qualification recommendation is based on speedup which is the default behavior.
 ## Assumptions

 The tool currently only supports event logs stored on local path.
 The remote output storage is also expected to be local.